andyl/rfx/guides/introduction.md

 # Introduction to Refactoring

-Code Refactoring is a well-established topic within computer science.
+Code Refactoring is a well established topic within computer science.
 Refactoring tools have shown their value in IDEs like Eclipse and Intellij Idea.